DangerDrome/DangerOS/README.md

 ```
 > [!WARNING]
 > Use bash scripts at your own risk, read the code carefully before executing.
+>We trust you have received the usual lecture from the local System
+> Administrator.
+It usually boils down to these three things:
+>
+> - Respect the privacy of others.
+> - Think before you type.
+> - With great power comes great responsibility.

 # Step by step install